FCL-Team/FCL-Docs/_controller/upload_controller.md

 ## Key Layout Review Rules
 ### Basic Functionality and Design Requirements
 **1. Ensure Functional Completeness**: The key layout must have core functionalities.
 **2. Design Aesthetics**: Use original and visually comfortable styles, avoiding excessive reliance on default designs.
 **3. Originality**: Copying or using others' key layout styles, layouts, text, or special features without permission is not allowed.
 If you reference other key layouts, you must obtain <span style="color: red;">**authorization from the original author**</span> and mention the original author in the key layout description or layout itself.
 Be sure to send a screenshot of the authorization proof in the review group.
 **4. No Commercial Promotion**: The content must not include any form of commercial promotion.

 ### File Upload Requirements
-**1. Naming Conventions**: The key layout file (eight-character ID <span style="color: red;">compressed package</span>) should be named appropriately, avoiding prohibited words (such as "cheat, invincible,搬运, exclusive, surpass the world, strongest", etc.).
+**1. Naming Conventions**: The key layout file (eight-character ID <span style="color: red;">compressed package</span>) should be named appropriately, avoiding prohibited words (such as "cheat, invincible,carry, exclusive, surpass the world, strongest", etc.).
 **2. Clear Classification**: Ensure that the classification and language fields are filled out completely.
 **3. Sample Images**: Screenshots should be directly related to the key layout, showing its main appearance rather than too many game screenshots.
 **4. Icon Standards**: Icons should maintain a 1:1 aspect ratio and can use personal avatars.
 **5. We Recommend Your Key Layout <span style="color: red;">Meets the Following Requirements</span>**
 - The key style should be visually appealing.
 - <span style="color: red;">The key style should be original</span>.